abhishekgupta1991/bootstrap-guidelines/content/post/gridsystem.md

 </ul>
 <hr/>
 <h4>Creating Container or Container Fluid</h4>
 <p>Bootstrap’s grid system needs a container or container-fluid to hold rows and columns.
-A container is a simple <div> element with a class of .container or .container-fluid.
-The container is used to provide a proper width for the layout, acting as a wrapper for the content. <br/> Containers have padding of 15px on the left and right sides.</p>
+A container is a simple element with a class of .container or .container-fluid.
+The container is used to provide a proper width for the layout, acting as a wrapper for the content.
+Containers have padding of 15px on the left and right sides.</p>
 <ul>
   <li>The .container class provides a responsive fixed width container.
 It has specific pixel width values that change its width value with the help of media queries.</li>
   <li>The .container-fluid class provides a full width container, spanning the entire width of the viewport.
 It has 100% width.</li>
 </ul>
-<h4>Why we use container or container fluid?</h4>
+<h4>Why should we use container or container-fluid?</h4>
 <p>The .row has a negative left and right margin equal to the left/right padding value of the col-*-*, that is why there are horizontal scrollbars.
 To overcome the negative spacing we are using container or container fluid above the row.</p>
 <h4>Example :</h4>
 <h5>Container</h5>